StefanScherer/windows-docker-workshop/docs/Slides.md

 - Learn about the base OS images

-- Secure remote Docker access via TLS

 - Networking

 - Dockerfile best practices

 - Persisting data using volumes

-- Dockerizing a Windows application into containers
+- Learn basics about Docker Swarm mode

 ---